hydecorp/hydejack-starter-kit/_projects/shawn-yeager.md

 ---
 layout: project
 title: Shawn Yeager
-caption: Shawn uses Hydejack's customization to its full potential
+caption: Shawn created a professional look with just a few tweaks
 description: >
-  Shawn uses Hydejack's customization to its full potential:
+  Shawn created a professional look with just a few tweaks:
   A accent color and matching sidebar gradient together with a beautiful typeset make for an impressive personal–professional site.
 image: